 Zoe, 24, VIC

-I lived through the bushfires earlier this year, so I feel like I have the tools to manage my mental health and get through this, too.
+I lived through the bushfires in 2019, so I feel like I have the tools to manage my mental health and get through this, too.
 Community connection is the main thing that got us through the bushfires and I think it applies now, too, even with physical distancing.

 I’ve found that gaming has helped me a lot – it’s soothing for my anxiety and mental health.
 That might seem strange, seeing as I’m playing games where I shoot zombies or get bandicoots to break boxes, but the distraction it provides is so helpful.
 I’m also playing a game right now that has graphics so realistic that it’s almost like being outside.